Critics Question Whether Polar Bear In Viral Video Is The ‘Face Of Climate Change’

 — National Geographic (@NatGeoMag) December 11, 2017

 One day before the National Post published its piece on the polar bear video, National Geographic acknowledged that the public’s mileage has varied when it comes to the clip, with some agreeing that the emaciated bear is indeed the “face of climate change,” and others seeing it as a “red herring.”
-The publication also addressed several questions and concerns people posed on social media, starting with the fact that Nicklen and fellow Sea Legacy co-founder Cristina Mittermeier did not do anything to help the bear.
+The publication also addressed several questions and concerns that people posed on social media, starting with the fact that Nicklen and fellow Sea Legacy co-founder Cristina Mittermeier did not do anything to help the bear.

 According to Mittermeier, it would have been “madness” to approach a starving bear without any weapons for self-defense, and with her team being too far away to ask help from villagers, she and Nicklen decided to shoot a video of the creature so they can “share this tragedy with the world.”